-Your motorhome is equipped with dual service air brake systems for front and rear brakes, with integral fail/safe operation; and manual/automatic rear spring (parking) brakes.
+Your motorhome is equipped with dual service air brake systems, with integral fail/safe operation; and manual/automatic rear spring (parking) brakes.
 As shown in the air brakes system diagram in Section X, the service brakes are completely independent systems, each including a reservoir and separate distribution lines and valves.
 A separate reservoir is also supplied for the rear spring brakes, which function independently of the service brakes.
 All three reservoirs are pressurized from a single compressor.
 Both service brake systems are brought into operation each time the brake treadle is depressed to slow or stop the coach.
-Reservoir pressure for each service brake system is monitored by a respective pressure gauge on the front panel; system failure(s) are indicated by low pressure readings, illumination of the Low Air failure lamp and sounding of buzzer (item 10, figure 2-3).
+Reservoir pressure for each service brake system is monitored by a respective pressure gauge on the front panel; system failure(s) are indicated by low pressure readings, illumination of the LOW AIR failure lamp, located above the odometer, and by sounding of the low air warning buzzer.